SYNchroACK/intelmq/docs/proposal.md

 ```

 **Schedule time parameter clarification:**
-`schedule_time` is a parameter defined per each bot on runtime configuration which specify the scheduled time when the bot should run.
+`schedule_time` is a parameter defined per each bot on runtime configuration which specifies the scheduled time when the bot should run.
 This parameter needs to be defined using crontab syntax.
-Please note that this parameter is only applicable to bots configured as `scheduled` run_mode.
+Attention that this parameter is only applicable to bots configured as `scheduled` run_mode.

 ## Process management

-Process management on IntelMQ has two modes on this proposal: systemd and PID.
+IntelMQ process management has two approaches, one based on Systemd and the other on PID.
-Changing on IntelMQ configuration the process management to PID will work as always worked before.
-Using systemd to do process management will rely on systemd to manage the IntelMQ.
+The default choice is the Systemd that will manage the IntelMQ processes.
+Changing the configuration back to PID, will make IntelMQ work as previously.

 **on defaults configuration:**
 ```